 - ERP chooses what kind of reports each user can generate.
 You will have all the data online and up to date.

-In short, every organization with a perfect ERP implemented will have better control, requires less human resources, data access will be easier, user security will be in place, reports are available online, and any data analysis can be done then and there.
-The only thing is to make sure the implementation is perfect and done by experienced hands.
+In short, every organization with a perfect Odoo ERP implementation will have better control, requires less human resources, data access will be easier, user security will be in place, reports are available online, and any data analysis can be done then and there.
+The only thing is to make sure the erp implementation is perfect and done by experienced hands.